m-daniela/Artboard/README.md

 **Composite and Decorator**

 Both rely on recursive composition of the objects.
 The decorator has only one child to which it adds more responsibilities, while the composite combines the results obtained from the children.

 The Decorator can be used to extend the behaviour of a component from the Composite tree.

-**In the app**
+**App usage**

-You can find the wrapper class in [Draggable](./src/components/model/Draggable.js).
+[Draggable](./src/components/model/Draggable.js) is a wapper class for the elements, making them draggable accross the board.
+It wraps the tag in another container, which has the draggable property.

-# Behavioural
+# Behavioral

 ## Iterator

 Provides a way to access the items from a colllection without exposing its underlying representation.

 The Iterator usually contains the methods `next`, which returns the next item in the collection, `hasNext`, checks if there are any elements left, and `current`, returning the current element, to traverse the collection.

 **Pros**